DipankarDandapat/hybrid_python_automation_framework/README.md

 - Configurable log levels (INFO, DEBUG, etc.)
 - Detailed log format with timestamps and source information

-## Extending the Framework

-### Adding New API Tests

-1. Add test data to `data/test_data/AITestPlatformData/`
-2. Create a new test module in `tests/api/`
-3. Implement test functions using the API client and test data

-### Adding New UI Tests

-1. Add locators to `src/pages/locators.py`
-2. Create page objects in `src/pages/`
-3. Add test data if needed
-4. Create a new test module in `tests/ui/`
-5. Implement test functions using page objects

-### Adding New Environments

-1. Create a new environment file (e.g., `.env.dev`)
-2. Add environment-specific variables
-3. Use the new environment with `--environment=dev`

-## Best Practices

-### API Testing

-- Use parameterized tests for different test cases
-- Validate response status codes and schemas
-- Share response data between related tests
-- Handle API errors gracefully
-- Keep test data in JSON files

-### UI Testing

-- Follow the Page Object Model pattern
-- Keep locators centralized and well-organized
-- Use explicit waits for reliable element interactions
-- Take screenshots on test failures
-- Run tests in headless mode for CI/CD pipelines

-### General

-- Use descriptive test names and docstrings
-- Keep test data separate from test logic
-- Log important information for debugging
-- Use fixtures for common setup and teardown
-- Run tests in parallel when possible

 ## Allure Reporting Implementation Guide